siraat-ai-academy/az104-admin-hospital-diaries/10-🌸✨-celebration-of-completion.md

-# File content (the demo graduation story in markdown format)
 # 🌸✨ The Celebration of Completion – A Demo Graduation Story ✨🌸

 The wards of Azure Admin Hospital were hushed.
 For many days, the corridors had echoed with questions, commands, diagrams, reflections, and whispered truths. 🌷 Now, a silence like dawn spread through every wall, every glowing monitor.